sphenlee/waterwheel/ROADMAP.md

       compatible with FluentD too)
     * [ ] display logs after job completion
     * [ ] tail logs of a running job
-* [ ] overview interface to show recent job runs (like the box view of Airflow but less ugly)
+* [x] overview interface to show recent job runs (like the box view of Airflow but less ugly)
+    * plenty more improvements to be made here
 * [ ] APIs for activating tasks based on query criteria (eg. past/future)
-* [ ] keep history of jobs runs, record task attempts
+* [x] keep history of jobs runs, record task attempts
-    * need to consider the data model to get this rightw
+    * need to consider the data model to get this right
 * [ ] built in task retries - you can do this currently with cyclic graphs ;)
 * [ ] task value stash
     * to replace Airflow's xcom, variables and connections